MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Differences from the SRV RR type

-An SRV record {{?RFC2782}} can perform a similar function to the SVCB record, informing a client to look in a different location for a service.
+An SRV record {{SRV}} can perform a similar function to the SVCB record, informing a client to look in a different location for a service.
 However, there are several differences: